“Humanity must perforce prey on itself,

 Man’s life is cheap as beast’s” (2.4 304-307).

-At this point in the play, Lear –who has lost everything including his kingship, as well as the bond of his daughters, the support of his knights, shelter, food, and even his faith in justice and the gods—begins to explore re-entry into society.
+At this point in the play, Lear –who has lost everything including his kingship, as well as the bond of his daughters, the support of his knights, his shelter, food, and even faith in justice and the gods—begins to explore re-entry into society.
 Poor Tom introduces the idea of the “foul fiend.”
 Who is the “foul fiend”?
 He comes in many forms –Flibbertigibbet, Modo, Mahu, Smulkin, Frateretto (demons described in Samuel Harsnett’s writings on devils and demonology).
-In the fabled state of nature, man is fearful, servile, incoherent, bestial, superstitious, and almost unrecognizable, a sub-human being not unlike Caliban in The Tempest.
+In the fabled State of Nature, man is fearful, servile, incoherent, bestial, superstitious, and almost unrecognizable, a sub-human type not unlike Caliban in The Tempest.
 Though it may be merely the garbled ramblings of a madman, the possible presence of the “foul fiend” nevertheless serves to persuade Lear that there may yet exist some form of divine justice, or at least a primordial representation of evil which might be to blame for his present circumstances.
-For all its failings, religion is shown to be integral to civic life (even as Shakespeare seems to strongly suggest, throughout his plays, that the wise man will keep religious excesses at arm’s length).
+For all its failings, religion is shown to be integral to civic life (even as Shakespeare seems to strongly suggest, throughout his plays, that the wise person will keep the excesses of religion at arm’s length).
 As long as people believe they are heroes in a grand theological battle between good and evil, order in the city might still be preserved (at least in this respect).
 At any rate, both Lear and Edgar (Poor Tom) have been abused by their families, they are more “sinned against than sinned,” and they have been forced into a grimy hovel.
-Irritable, cold, hungry, and fearful, this is the fertile ground wherein a new kind of theology can be introduced –one that is premised on fear (i.e. “the fear of the Lord is the beginning of wisdom” according to the Bible contra the teaching of Plato and Aristotle).
+Irritable, cold, hungry, and fearful, this is the fertile ground wherein a new kind of theology can be introduced –one that is premised on fear (i.e. “the fear of the Lord is the beginning of wisdom” according to the Bible which stands in contrast to the teachings of Plato and Aristotle).
 Poor Tom the “Philosopher” describes to Lear certain nightingale hallucinations and other physical manifestations of evil which have been dogging him.
 Of course, in ancient tragedy, there were no such demons, however in modern tragedy, it is necessary to introduce them.
 As we previously established, those noble natural pagan deities who once sang the world into a beautiful order were dethroned in an unnatural manner when Lear’s kingdom fell into division and tyranny.
-Now, the gods must slowly be reintroduced as the city is reconstructed by the play’s end.
+Now, the gods must slowly be reintroduced as the kingdom is reconstructed by the play’s end.
 Poor Tom restores faith not merely in the existence of the gods, but rather in the justice of the gods.
 No longer is Lear asking, “what is the cause of thunder?”
 (3.4.
 163).

-Tragically, the battle is lost –Cordelia and Lear are led away to be hanged while Edgar is triumphantly called forth by the Duke of Albany to defeat his traitorous brother on the field of battle (it was rumored that Edgar and Kent had fled to Germany).
-In the end, Edgar reveals his true identity, like Odysseus returning home to Ithaca, and he slays Edmund.
-Meanwhile, Goneril poisons Regan in mutual lust for Edmund (she actually poisons her sister prior to the battle between Edgar and Edmund), and Goneril commits suicide by stabbing herself offstage.
-Albany suggests renewing King Lear’s leadership of the kingdom, however Lear enters the scene carrying the body of Cordelia who has been hanged (“my poor fool is hanged”).
-Lear dies hoping Cordelia might yet still live.
-Lear and Cordelia die as heroes, their courage invokes feelings of horror rather than pity.
-Now, the kingdom is left to Edgar and Kent to “Rule in this realm, and the gored state sustain” as Albany proffers.
-Why does Albany not seek the crown, for himself?
-All throughout the play, his savage wife Goneril accuses Albany of having “milky gentleness” and “harmful mildness” and derides him for his “want of wisdom.”
-Like Lady Macbeth, Goneril chides her husband for not dedicating himself to the full measure of their monstrous tyranny.
-He is a kindly patriot who wants neither the rule of France nor the rule of Edmund, yet he also prefers not to rule himself, perhaps foreseeing grave consequences for the annihilation of the entire Lear bloodline.
+Tragically, the battle is lost –Cordelia and Lear are led away to be hanged while Edgar is triumphantly called forth by the Duke of Albany as his champion to defeat his traitorous brother on the field of battle (it was rumored that Edgar and Kent had fled to Germany at this point).
+In the end, Edgar reveals his true identity, like Odysseus returning home to Ithaca, he slays the imposter Edmund.
+Meanwhile, Goneril poisons Regan out of mutual lust for Edmund (she actually kills her sister prior to the battle between Edgar and Edmund), and Goneril then commits suicide by stabbing herself offstage.
+With the three tyrants now slain, Albany suggests renewing Lear’s kingship, however Lear enters the scene carrying the body of his beloved daughter Cordelia who has been hanged (“my poor fool is hanged,” he says).
+Lear then dies of a broken heart, hoping Cordelia might yet still live.
+Lear and Cordelia die as heroes by the play’s end, their courage invokes feelings of horror rather than pity.
+The kingdom is now left to Edgar and Kent to “Rule in this realm, and the gored state sustain,” as Albany proffers.
+Why does Albany not seek the crown for himself?
+All throughout the play, his savage wife Goneril had accused him of having “milky gentleness” and “harmful mildness” while deriding him for his “want of wisdom.”
+Like Lady Macbeth, Goneril chides her husband for not dedicating himself truly to the full measure of their monstrous tyranny.
+Albany is a kindly patriot who wants neither the rule of France nor the rule of Edmund, yet he also prefers not to rule himself, perhaps foreseeing grave consequences for the annihilation of the entire Lear bloodline if he were to do so.

 “I have a journey, sir, shortly to go;